 Refund or a bill

-The 2025 withholding is subtracted from the assessed tax.
-If you withheld more than you owe, the tax office refunds the difference — by law, up to 31 August 2026; in practice, usually weeks after filing.
+From the assessed tax (plus the solidarity surcharge, 2.5% on taxable income above €80,000 and 5% above €250,000) the 2025 retenção na fonte is subtracted.
+If you withheld more than you owe, the AT (the tax office) refunds the difference, by law up to 31 August 2026 (in 2026, in practice, about 2 to 4 weeks after filing).
 If you withheld less, you get a bill, also payable by 31 August.
+Note that deductions never make the tax negative: your maximum refund is the retenção you paid.

 Frequently asked